joekreu/basic_pcp/PARSING.md

 > operands. \
 > This should be investigated separately.

-Generally, precedence climbing parsing of expressions can be controlled by _precedence_ (a number) and _associativity_ (_left_ or _right_) of operators, or alternatively by _binding powers_.
-In the latter case, an infix operator has a _left_ and a _right binding power_, denoted by _lbp_ and _rbp_.
+Generally, precedence climbing parsing of expressions can be controlled in one of the following two ways (other ways might exist):

+1. An operator has a _precedence_ (in the specific sense, i.e., a number) and an _associativity_ (one of the two values: _left_ or _right_).
+In some settings, _non_ can be a third possible value of _associativity_.
+1. _Binding powers_: An infix operator has a _left_ and a _right_
-Initially, prefix operators have only an _rbp_ and postfix operator have only an _lbp_.
-Typically, _lbp_ and _rbp_ are integers.
+_binding power_, denoted by _lbp_ and _rbp_.
+Initially, prefix operators have
+only an _rbp_ and postfix operator have only an _lbp_.
+Binding powers are numbers, typically integers.
 Binding powers indicate the strength of binding in the corresponding direction.

 In simple situations, greater binding powers mean the same as higher precedence.
 Parsing based on binding powers can be more powerful, though.